Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that front-loads the core purpose ('detect contradictions') and efficiently adds output details.
-Every word contributes value with zero waste, making it highly concise and effective.
+The description is a single, efficient sentence that front-loads the purpose ('detect contradictions between active memories') and follows with output specifics.
+Every word earns its place with no waste, making it highly concise and well-structured.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.